June 13 is International Albinism Awareness Day.

 I want my son to live a full, safe and happy life as a PWA.
 To that end I fully support International Albinism Awareness Day and the aim to increase awareness and understanding of albinism in order to fight global discrimination and stigma against PWA.

-So, here’s 10 of the most common myths surrounding albinism and the truths behind the myths…
+So, here’s 10 of the most common myths about albinism and the truths behind the myths…

 1. Albinism is contagious.
 Albinism is a genetic condition that is passed on by both parents.
 Each parent must be a carrier AND both pass on an albinism gene for someone to be born with the condition.
 It cannot be caught and is not contagious.